Emotionally Composed, Cognitively Enhanced.

 Some senior execs are sceptical of what can really be achieved, because their experience has taught them not to expect great change.
 The improvements seen in Jeremy's case might seem difficult to believe until you have seen them yourself.

-This reason why performance psychiatry works is because the techniques and skills we bring are not usually seen in the field of business and high-functioning people.
-We bring scientific method and techniques from hard clinical practice to a field where these things are not commonly found.
-In our world, we're ethically bound to use only what is proven to work.
+This reason why performance coaching works is because of rigour and evidence; scientific method and techniques from hard clinical practice to a field where these things are not commonly found.
+Doctors are ethically bound to use only what is proven to work; some of us used to be doctors; we take the same approach as a firm.

-In the people you know and work with, aren't there some very capable people who:
+You very likely know some very capable people who:

-• cannot adjust well to their newfound environment be it with different people or seniority or some other less tangible change?
+- Can't adjust well to changes or new environments, be it with different people, promotion, new project direction, or some other less tangible change?

 Reflecting on your own experience as a boss...